Accused of Domestic Violence? What to do if this happens to you?

 You will also need to watch what you say and do to avoid providing communication against you to the accuser.
 If possible, keep your distance from the accuser.
 You must also follow any AVOs in place precisely to avoid the criminal offence charge of contravened apprehended violence order.

-Defending against a violent offence
+Defending against charges of a violent offence

 Your legal team will want to prove that the claims against you are untrue.